fdazen/fda-documentation/users.md

 ![](7.png]({{site.baseurl}}/images/7.png)

- - To add a User Level, click on the blue button _Add a New User Level_:
+ - To **Add** a User Level, click on the blue button _Add a New User Level_:

  ![](8.png]({{site.baseurl}}/images/8.png)

- - Give a name for the new User Level and check all the applicable boxes, and click on the blue button _Save Changes_:
+ - Give a name for the new User Level and check all the applicable boxes.
+Whene done, click on the blue button _Save Changes_:

  ![](9.png]({{site.baseurl}}/images/9.png)

  **Edit Permissions for a User Level**

- Now that you have created your User Levels, you can go more in depth and pick permissions within the areas you have applied for a level.
+ Now that you have created your User Levels, you can go more in depth and edit access permissions permissions within each level.

  - In the User Level List, click on the blue link _Permissions_:

  ![](10.png]({{site.baseurl}}/images/10.png)

- - Select all the actions you want to enable for a certain level, by checking the boxes next to the description of the action you can enable:
+ - Select all the actions you want to enable for the level, by checking the boxes next to each tag.
+The latter describes the kind of action you can enable/disable:

  ![](11.png]({{site.baseurl}}/images/11.png)